Israel says kills Palestinian rocket crew in Syrian Golan

 Separately, the Israeli army said its air and artillery strikes hit 14 Syrian military sites on the Syrian Golan.

-Israel captured the western Golan in the 1967 Middle East war and annexed it, a move not recognised internationally.
+Israel captured the western Golan in the 1967 Middle East war and annexed it, a move not recognized internationally.

 Lebanese Hezbollah's Manar television said the Israeli raids targeted Brigade 90, one of the biggest Syrian army bases in the country with several rockets.